Murray Bridge

 Murray Bridge is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Murray Bridge's dwelling structures, as per the latest Census, consisted of 85.4% houses and 14.6% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Non-Metro SA's 89.9% houses and 10.1% other dwellings.
+Murray Bridge's dwelling structure, as per the latest Census, consisted of 85.4% houses and 14.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+Non-Metro SA had 88.5% houses and 11.5% other dwellings.
 Home ownership in Murray Bridge was at 29.9%, with mortgaged dwellings at 28.0% and rented ones at 42.0%.
-The median monthly mortgage repayment was $1,083, aligning with Non-Metro SA's average, while the median weekly rent was $240, compared to Non-Metro SA's $220.
-Nationally, Murray Bridge's mortgage repayments were significantly lower than the Australian average of $1,863, and rents substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,083, lower than Non-Metro SA's average of $1,153.
+Weekly rent in Murray Bridge was $240, compared to Non-Metro SA's $220.
+Nationally, Murray Bridge's mortgage repayments were significantly lower at $1,083 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing